 Stress and Strain Definition:

-when an external force applied to the object(made of an elastic material), they produce a change in shape and size of the object.
+when an external force is applied to any object(made of an elastic material), they produce a change in the shape and size of the object.

 Stress is defined as, the deformation force per unit area of the body or material.

 Stress is the internal force(per unit area) associated with the strain.

 It is ratio of force applied on the system to the per unit area of the body.

 To find the stress of an object which is displaced (after applying force on it).
 The formula is,

 Whereas, σ= Stress in N/M2 or Pascal.